-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 2/0/1 hours/week

-Course credit 3 credits
+ECTS credit value 3 credits

 Final evaluation Exam

 Responsible lecturer Dr. Grand László

-Comment course availability to be confirmed

 The course covers the data analytics methods mostly used in sports and rehabilitation, ranging from statistical analysis to cutting edge machine learning and deep learning algorithms.
 We provide an introduction to the sensor technologies applied in this field.
 We also overview the gross human muscular anatomy, heart, and vascular anatomy and physiology.
 We will discuss sport-specific data analytics strategies, techniques, and challenges.
 The acquired methods could be useful in other fields, where time series and complex network dynamics analytics or modeling play significant roles.